cs399f24/eventsManager/README.md

    **Keep Default Settings and select Create Table**

-4. You have sucessfully created and configured a DynamioDB table
+   You have sucessfully created and configured a DynamioDB table

+### SNS Configuration

+1. Open AWS Managment Console
+2. In the search box to the top right of AWS Managment Console, search for and choose Simple Notification Service to open the AWS SNS console
+3. Select Topics
+4. Select Create Topic
+   Change the FIFO to Standard
+   Name: EventsManagerNotifications
+   Select Create Topic
+5. Select EventsManagerNotifications
+6. Select Create Subscription
+7. Under Protocol, select email
+8. Under Endpoint, enter in the desired email address to be notified
+9. Select Create Subscription
+10. In email inbox, confirm subscription to SNS

 ## Deloyment

-### Cloud 9 Setup Instructions
+### Cloud9 Setup Instructions
 1. Open AWS Managment Console
-2. In the search box to the top right of AWS Managment Console, search for and choose Cloud 9 to open the AWS Cloud 9 console
+2. In the search box to the top right of AWS Managment Console, search for and choose Cloud 9 to open the AWS Cloud9 console
 3. Select create environment

    **Name:** eventsManger_Cloud9  <add today's date (ex.  eventsManger_Cloud9-XX-XX-XX)>